 Compare business loans with SMART Box™

-In early 2019, a loan comparison tool was introduced to enable you to quickly and easily compare business loans.
+In early 2019, a loan comparison tool was introduced to enable you to quickly and easily compare business loans in Australia.
 Learn more about SMART Box™ and how it can help you compare business loans.

 Length of time needed for approval for various business loans

 The time it takes to get approved for certain types of loans in Australia will vary greatly between lenders.
 Here are a few estimates for getting types of loans based on the information provided by lenders.

 - Traditional bank term loan – with all the paperwork required a traditional bank term loan can take some time – from a few weeks to two months

 - Hire purchase – used to purchase vehicles and equipment, this loan can take from one to two weeks to get approved

 - Business credit card – these can be fairly quick to get if you meet all the criteria, taking two to seven days

 - Bank overdraft – if you have a good track record with your bank, it can take one to two days to get approved for a bank overdraft

 - Online unsecured business loan – fintechs (financial technology companies) use state-of-the-art technology to analyse the finances of potential borrowers.
 This makes it possible to approve business loans within 24 hours.